-I’m really like any other business which is an exchange or goods and services, which in my case, would be a service.
-A lot of clients, especially those who turned friends, and friends-alike do ask me what I intend to do with my career as a practitioner and if I have plans to expand it.
-I might, but it won’t be in the way that you commonly see and I definitely have no intention of becoming like some of the Chinese metaphysics corporations out there.
+I’m like any other business, which is an exchange of goods and services, which in my case, would be a service.
+A lot of clients, especially those who turned friends and friends alike, do ask me what I intend to do with my career as a practitioner and if I have plans to expand it.
+I might, but it won’t be in the way that you commonly see, and I have no intention of becoming like some of the Chinese metaphysics corporations out there.

 I’m happy just getting more internet traffic to my website and the occasional media feature.
 I’m also spending more time building an online school as an additional revenue stream.
 That’s good enough expansion.
-I’m definitely not interested in being a celebrity and I don’t actually care about being the number 1 authority either.
-Nearly all my clients only choose to engage me only because they read my blog and know where I come from.
+I’m not interested in being a celebrity, and I don’t care about being the number 1 authority either.
+Nearly all my clients only choose to engage me because they read my blog and know where I come from.
 That’s good enough for me.

-I’ll share some of my thoughts on why I don’t wish to build this up like other practitioners.
+I’ll share my thoughts on why I don’t wish to build this up like other practitioners.

 1. I Don’t Think I’ll Enjoy What I Do If I Make It “Big” And I Don’t Wish To Stress Myself With Overheads For The Sake Of More Revenue

-I think everyone can imagine what will happen if I were to be hosting a seminar in a hall, and someone comes up to me and says he/she wants to be retrenched so he/she can start a business.
-I will probably roll my eyes and it’ll likely stay stuck, and if I’m lucky, I won’t foam at the mouth.
+I think everyone can imagine what would happen if I were to be hosting a seminar in a hall and someone came up to me and says he/she wants to be retrenched so he/she can start a business.
+I will probably roll my eyes, and it’ll likely stay stuck, and if I’m lucky, I won’t foam at the mouth.
 I don’t see myself enjoying hosting these sessions if people were to approach Chinese metaphysics with such a mindset.
-Besides, people don’t have to travel all the way to a convention center or hall to hear me speak.
-You can be soaking the sun on a beach in any part of the world sipping on a margarita and you’ll still have access to my blog.
+Besides, people don’t have to travel all the way to a convention centre or hall to hear me speak.
+You can be soaking in the sun on a beach in any part of the world, sipping on a margarita, and you’ll still have access to my blog.
 I know for a fact that my blog cumulatively reaches more people than any seminar can, and I can focus on writing something truly meaningful instead of constantly worrying about how to sell tickets to cover my business overheads.

-Too lazy to read you say?
-Then consider the option of having to travel all the way to a hall, sit your backside down on an uncomfortable chair and sit through hearing why someone has been wanting to be retrenched for 3 years.
-If you’re too lazy to read, you’re not going to go very far in life anyways.
+Too lazy to read, you say?
+Then consider the option of having to travel to a hall, sit your backside down on an uncomfortable chair and sit through hearing why someone has wanted to be retrenched for three years.
+If you’re too lazy to read, you won’t go very far in life anyway.

-Trust me, I spend a lot of time thinking about how I wish to move forward from where I currently am, and the fact that I can read my own chart and use Qi Men Dun Jia helps me even more with my decision making.
-It’s not that I don’t want to work harder, but if I take the approach of some of the other practitioners, it may very well take away the happiness and fulfillment I have from this field.
+Trust me, I spend a lot of time thinking about how I wish to move forward from where I currently am, and the fact that I can read my own chart and use Qi Men Dun Jia helps me even more with my decision-making.
+It’s not that I don’t want to work harder, but if I take the other practitioners’ approach, it may very well take away the happiness and fulfilment I have from this field.
 I do not wish for this ‘business’ to end up giving me more stress because giving consultations is stressful enough.

-There will be a ‘point of no return’ if I try to scale this business the way other practitioners do, and it doesn’t actually improve the quality of my life and I will never get back the balance that I’m enjoying now.
+There will be a ‘point of no return’ if I try to scale this business the way other practitioners do, and it doesn’t actually improve the quality of my life, and I will never regain the balance I’m enjoying now.

 2. You’d Lose Respect For Me If I Bought Fake Social Media Following Or Lied About Myself

 If big MNCs, world-famous K-pop bands or Hollywood stars have millions of Likes on their social media pages, that’s perfectly normal.
-But if a practitioner has millions of Likes, I’m telling you the market out there isn’t big enough to have that many Likes on a social media page.
-A simple check on any social media analytics platform wills how that these followers are bought from places like India, Bangladesh just to name a few click-farms.
+But if a practitioner has millions of Likes, I’m telling you the market isn’t big enough to have that many Likes on a social media page.
+A simple check on any social media analytics platform wills how these followers are bought from places like India, and Bangladesh, to name a few click-farms.

-If I employed such methods to appear more credible or popular so that I stand to earn more, or I can get away with selling the same generic report online to every individual, I’d be disgusted with myself first before anyone else does.
-Not only will I be attracting the wrong kind of clients (which is why the said practitioner has to end up selling generic reports so as to avoid interaction), I’d probably deserve to burn in hell too.
+Suppose I employed such methods to appear more credible or popular so that I stand to earn more, or I can get away with selling the same generic report online to every individual.
+In that case, I’d be disgusted with myself first before anyone else does.
+Not only will I be attracting the wrong kind of clients (which is why the said practitioner has to end up selling generic reports to avoid interaction), I’d probably deserve to burn in hell too.

-I understand certain business tactics work, but I don’t agree one should use it just because it works even when it is tempting.
+I understand certain business tactics work, but I don’t agree one should use them just because it works, even when it is tempting.
 It says a lot about the person employing such tactics.
-If they lack integrity, I can assure you they’ll lack competency as well.
-I want to make this clear that as displeased as I sound all the time, I don’t see these people as enemies because these are ultimately people that I am learning from, because I learn what not to do especially as a practitioner in this field.
+If they lack integrity, I can assure you they’ll also lack competency.
+I want to make this clear that as displeased as I sound all the time, I don’t see these people as enemies because these are ultimately people that I am learning from.
+After all, I learn what not to do, especially as a practitioner in this field.